duff-lab-team/AD-EV-characterisation/README.md

 docker-compose up all
 ```

-This will compile all R Markdown files non-interactively, replacing the existing files in the `results` dir and creating a `cache` dir containing intermediate data objects.
+This will compile all R Markdown files non-interactively, replacing the existing files in the `results` dir and creating a `tmp` dir containing intermediate data objects.

 For more in-depth exploration, RStudio Server is provided within the Docker image and can readily be accessed through a web browser either on one's local machine or through a remote server.
 To get started, first create a `.env` file with the port that RStudio should connect to, as below: